Helping You Build Your Bridge To The United States

 She is a member of the Texas Bar Association, the Texas Bar Association’s Immigration Law Section, and the American Immigration Lawyers Association.
 Born in Argentina and a naturalized U.S. citizen, Thelma is conversant in Spanish.

 *Thelma is admitted in Texas only; her practice is limited to matters and proceedings before U.S. federal courts and agencies.

 Attorney and Shareholder

-Joseph Kranyak has focused his practice exclusively on U.S. immigration law for over 20 years.
+Joseph Kranyak has focused his practice exclusively on U.S. immigration law for 24 years.

 He began his career with law firms in the Dallas/Fort Worth and Washington, D.C. metro areas before moving to Pittsburgh to accept a position as Corporate Counsel for the in-house Immigration Group of a multinational IT products and solutions company.
 Joseph spent nine years in that in-house role until May 2015, when he partnered with his wife, Thelma Romano Kranyak, to form a boutique practice focusing exclusively on U.S. employment-based immigration law.